-Before deciding on which plant is best for your shower, there are a few considerations.
-The best plants for your shower are ones that like humidity and high-moisture environments.
-You’ll also want to consider how much natural light comes into your shower.
+Before deciding on which plant is best for your shower, there are a few things to consider.
+The best plants for your shower are ones that like humid, high-moisture environments.
+You’ll also want to think about how much natural light comes into your shower.
 If you have windows in your bathroom, you’ll have a wider variety of options for what type of shower plant you can have.
 If you don’t have windows, don’t fret.
 There are still quite a few options that require low natural light to thrive.

-Boston ferns grow naturally on the forest floor, so they are built to withstand limited light and humid conditions.
-Aside from the fact that they like moisture and indirect sunlight, what makes Boston ferns an excellent choice for a shower plant is that they neutralize odors and clear the air of their toxins.
+Boston ferns grow naturally on the forest floor, so they are able to withstand limited light and high humidity.
+Aside from the fact that they like moisture and indirect sunlight, what makes Boston ferns an excellent choice for a shower plant is that they neutralize odors and clear the air of toxins.

 Lucky bamboo has a simple and unassuming appearance that is beloved by minimalists.
 It can match your bathroom decor easily without appearing too indulgent.
 These plants do well in the shower due to their need for indirect and minimal light and the fact that they don’t need soil to survive.
 They love humid environments and require a lot of water to flourish.

-This beautiful vining plant looks amazing when it is hung from the ceiling or placed on a high shelf.
-This makes it a great choice for a bathroom with limited surface area or counter space.
+This beautiful vining plant looks amazing when hung from the ceiling or placed on a high shelf.
+It makes it a great choice for a bathroom with limited surface area or counter space.
 English ivy is also known as an excellent air-purifying plant, and it excels at removing toxins from the air in your bathroom.

 The health benefits of a shower plant alone are enough to justify going out and splurging on some plants to put in your shower.
 Add the fact that the plants benefit from being in the shower, as well as the aesthetic appeal added to your bathroom decor, and there’s just no reason not to jump on this growing trend.
 Pick out one of the ideal candidates on our list today and start reaping the beautiful benefits of a shower plant tomorrow.